nblumoe/nblumoe.github.com/_posts/2012-05-25-howto-build-a-webapp-document-the-domain-model.md

 ## Why you should do it

-The reason to produce this is to clarify your understandin of the problem you are trying to solve with your app.
+The reason to produce this is to clarify your understanding of the problem you are trying to solve with your app.
 It is just a structured way to think about your software.
 By doing so you often will change your view on the problem: You will discover things you did not consider beforehand.
 In other cases you may be able to simplify your initial ideas.

-So you really should focus on thinking about the domain you are adressing with your app.
+So you really should focus on thinking about the domain you are addressing with your app.
 Creating a visual representation helps in thinking about it.
 This is the main reason why to do it.
 It's not about creating a documentation which will last forever.